pandeytapan/cpp.kata/problem_statement/w.04.mexicanWave/mexicanWave.md

 # Ground Exercise

-In today's exercise, you have to write a function `mexican_wave()` that will take a **single word string** as an argument and returns an array of strings, where each individual string is one wave.
+In today's exercise &#x1F3C3;, you have to write a function `mexican_wave()` that will take a **single word string** as an argument and returns an array of strings, where each individual string is one wave.

-# Ground Exercise Rules
-1. You have to pass a single word.
-2. All the characters should be lowercase only.
-3. You have to return a sequential container.  e.g. array or vector.
-4. You cannot use any library other than the C/ C++ standard library.

-The example below shows how we use the `mexican wave`. e.g. &#x1F447;
+The example below shows how we use the `mexican_wave`. e.g. &#x1F447;

 ```C++
 auto wave = mexican_wave("abcde")